This post covers the top things to do in August in Washington, DC (updated for 2022).

 8. Explore DC's Restaurant Week

-During this week over 100 restaurants in the DC area will offer three-course meals for fixed prices at $22 for lunch and $40-$55 for dinner.
+During this week over 100 restaurants in the DC area will offer three-course meals for reasonable fixed prices.

 This means tasting more and spending less and enjoying the best food in DC without breaking the budget.